darrenjs/wampcc/README.md

 make install
 ```

-If all goes well, upon completion *wampcc* will be installed into the `prefix` location.
+If all goes well *wampcc* will be installed into the `prefix` location.